markusmoenig/Eldiron/docs/docs/creator/actions.md

 Action rows are sorted into the **Camera**, **Bake**, **Face**, **Surface**, **Geometry**, **Map**, **Prefab**, **Procedural**, **Tile**, **Palette**, **View**, and **General** groups.
 Each group uses its own slot in the theme's modular action palette, so a custom theme can change the colors without changing action behavior.

 Frequently used camera actions are also exposed as icon shortcuts beside the project tabs.
 These shortcuts execute the same camera actions without requiring a switch to the Actions sidebar page.

+## Dock Controls

+Opening and restoring dock editors is handled directly by two small controls beside the camera shortcuts, separated from the camera group by a vertical divider:

+- **Edit / Maximize Dock** (frame-corners icon), `Cmd/Ctrl + [`: opens the editor associated with the current dock or maximizes that dock.
+- **Restore Dock** (down-caret icon), `Cmd/Ctrl + ]`: returns a maximized dock or dock editor to the normal split layout.

+These controls are always available from the project strip when their operation is applicable.
+They are UI controls rather than Actions-page entries.

 If the **Automatic** mode is enabled, selecting an action (or changing the parameter of an action) will automatically execute it.
 If the automatic mode is disabled, you need to click the **Apply** button manually to execute the action.
 Automatic mode is off by default.